hua-lab/cttdocker/README.md

 5. Make an empty directory to output the annotation results from Docker to host.

-   Under ~/cttdocker directory, type
+   Under ~/cttdocker directory, do

           mkdir ctt_output

 6. Build mybio:cttdocker Docker image

-   Under ~/cttdocker directory, type
+   Under ~/cttdocker directory, do

           docker build -t mybio:cttdocker .